Fietsband/Koo-Koo-Island/README.md

 - M Load game popup
 - M Loading game
 - C Level module's scoping upon currentGame.levels.<x>
-- C updating dollar.js with helper to test wether the current user's browser complies with modern Javascript standards and features that are used for this game.
+- C updating dollar.js with helper to test whether the current user's browser complies with modern Javascript standards and features that are used for this game.

 #### Island
 - M Adding underwater shack level